MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

 - Use [Azure Virtual Network Manager](/azure/virtual-network-manager/overview) to manage connectivity and security configuration of virtual networks globally across subscriptions.

-- Use [Azure Monitor for Networks](/azure/azure-monitor/insights/network-insights-overview) to monitor the end-to-end state of your networks on Azure.
+- Use [Azure Monitor network insights](/azure/azure-monitor/insights/network-insights-overview) to monitor the end-to-end state of your networks on Azure.

 - You must consider the following two [limits](/azure/azure-resource-manager/management/azure-subscription-service-limits) when you connect spoke virtual networks to the central hub virtual network:

   - The maximum number of virtual network peering connections per virtual network.

   - The maximum number of prefixes that ExpressRoute with private peering advertises from Azure to on-premises.

   Ensure that the number of spoke virtual networks connected to the hub virtual network don't exceed these limits.